rizo/ocaml-by-example/README.md

 $ opam install dune odoc
 ```

+## Contributions

+Fork this repository and open a pull request with small code examples to share it with others!
+Make sure that you document all the installation and execution instructions.

 ## Examples

 - [hello-world](https://github.com/rizo/ocaml-by-example/tree/main/hello-world) - a small executable that prints a "hello world" message.